mortar-works/mortar-website/src/site/use-cases/tenancy-sustainment-tool-for-the-mayor-of-london.md

   </figcaption>
 </figure>

-Reach out for support
+Overcoming local digital inclusion challenges and barriers
 ---------------------------------------------------------------------------------------------------------------------------------
+The challenges involved in connecting people, especially across large, rural geographic areas, are not going be solved quickly or easily.
+These challenges need dedicated programmes, local area collaborations and a coordinated distribution and monitoring of resources.

+Our Digital Inclusion Triage Tool responds to these challenges by:
+- promoting your local area digital inclusion programme
+- providing the tools to bring together your stakeholders and service providers
+- monitoring signpostings and referrals to your service offer
+- creates the datasets to make more informed digital inclusion decisions

-If you are at a point where you need advice or support with either technology or service design then do reach out.
-Whatever type of service you are engaged in and whatever stage you are at in either delivery or re-organisation, we can support you in finding the best environment for you and your users.
-We are looking forward to hearing from you.
+If you are at a point where you need advice or support with developing a local digital inclusion programme, and need tools to help engage your stakeholders and reach your target users, please get in touch.
+Whatever stage you are at in either delivery or planning, we can support you in designing and delivering the right service and tool for you and your users and look forward to hearing from you.
+The challenges of communication and change